-2.30 The Council, in collaboration with English Heritage, commissioned Kent County Council's Heritage Conservation Team to prepare the Dover District Heritage Strategy, which is believed to be one of the first in the Country.
-The Strategy seeks to identify and understand the many heritage assets in Dover District and how their special character could contribute to the regeneration and place-making objectives in the Core Strategy.
+2.25 The Dover District Council Heritage Strategy seeks to identify and understand the many heritage assets in Dover District and how their special character could contribute to the regeneration and place-making objectives in the Core Strategy.
+Text from the Strategy has now been incorporated in the Addendum to the Land Allocations Local Plan.